jcmefra/gui-seismic-inversion/README.md

 # GUI Seismic Inversion

 ## Introduction
-This is an ongoing GUI interface for a geophysical modelling and inversion course, we are using Segyio for the inversion.
+This is an ongoing GUI interface for a geophysical modelling and inversion course, we will be using Segyio for the inversion.

 ## Features
-So far the GUI allows to read the SEGY files, chose inline, crossline or time slice, and modify the scale.
+So far the GUI allows to read the SEGY files, select inline, crossline or time slice, and modify the scale.
 Inversion is pending but can be done in the notebook.

 ## Installation
 Run pip install -r requirements.txt